CATEGORIES

 The coughing will be more severe upon lying down, making the animal appear restless, especially with a change of weather, atmospheric environment, or after exertion.

-Yes, this respiratory infection is very contagious and is transmitted via dog-to-dog contact or contaminated surfaces such as bedding, food, water bowls and toys.
+How is Kennel Cough transferred?
+Kennel Cough is very contagious and is transmitted via dog-to-dog contact or contaminated surfaces such as bedding, food, water bowls and toys.
 The most common places of infections are where lots of dogs congregate, so kennels, daycares and dog parks.

 Incubation time can be 3 to 10 days after initial contamination, and many dogs can carry it for several months without showing symptoms.
+People ask can Kennel Cough spread to humans but as mentioned such cases are uncommon.

 Kennel Cough symptoms

 The main symptom will be your dog coughing, and they may have some or all of the below symptoms.
 The sudden onset of dry barking spasms of coughing can be productive or non-productive.
-Many people will describe this as a hacking cough, which may appear as if they have a bone stuck in the throat – this is one of the key symptoms of kennel cough.
+Owners often wonder about the duration of these symptoms and ask, "How long does Kennel Cough last in terms of visible signs?"

 The dog will show signs of laryngitis, tracheitis and bronchitis.
 Kennel Cough is an upper respiratory tract disease, so if rattling in the lungs is heard, please seek veterinary advice.
 It’s important to keep your eye out for these dog cough symptoms.
 If your furry best friend has a rattling sound in their lungs, it is essential to seek veterinary advice.